 Peanuts and almonds can be fairly similar in taste.
 However, due to a compound found in almonds called amygdalin, they can often taste more bitter.

-As culinary nuts, they are both used in similar ways - as snacks or as ingredients in pastries and meals.
-These nuts can also be used for the production of various products, such as flour, oil, butter and milk.
+As culinary nuts, they are used in similar ways - as snacks or as ingredients in pastries and meals.
+These nuts can also be used for the production of various products, such as flour, oil, butter, and milk.

-The most significant varieties of almonds are Nonpareil, Sonora, Aldrich, Winters and Carmel.
-As the name suggests, the Nonpareil almond is the most widely used variety, due to their thin shells that can be easily removed to reveal the seed without blemishes.
+The most significant varieties of almonds are Nonpareil, Sonora, Aldrich, Winters, and Carmel.
+As the name suggests, the Nonpareil almond is the most widely used variety due to its thin shells that can be easily removed to reveal the seed without blemishes.